Zanthed/kvm-qemu-ovmf-setup/README.md

 ## Topology

 Find out how many cores and threads you want to give your VM. **Leave at least 2 cores for the host, otherwise both the guest and host performance will suffer.
 More is not better.** For me, I'm giving it 4 cores 8 threads.
-Set your CPU topology to that, and of course pass through your CPU features by setting CPU mode to host-passthrough (unless you have special AMD CPUs that require EPYC emulation)
+Set your CPU topology to that, and of course pass through your CPU features by setting CPU mode to host-passthrough (unless you have special AMD CPUs that require EPYC emulation for old QEMU versions)
 ```xml
     <topology sockets="1" dies="1" cores="4" threads="2"/>
 ```